-Mailing Address: Judge Robert J. Shelby, 350 South Main, Room 221, Salt Lake City, UT 84101.
+Mailing Address: Judge Robert J. Shelby, 351 S. West Temple, Room 10.220, Salt Lake City, UT 84101.
 Copies of correspondence between counsel shall not be sent to the court.

-Our hearings are usually held in Room 220, on the second floor.
+Our hearings are usually held in Courtroom 7.300, on the 7th floor.
 Parties are advised to check the daily court calendar to verify which courtroom we are using.

 A. Changing Hearing Dates: